krahets/hello-algo/docs-en/chapter_stack_and_queue/queue.md

 # 5.2 &nbsp; Queue

 "Queue" is a linear data structure that follows the First-In-First-Out (FIFO) rule.
-As the name suggests, a queue simulates the phenomenon of lining up, where newcomers join the back of the queue, and people at the front of the queue leave one by one.
+As the name suggests, a queue simulates the phenomenon of lining up, where newcomers join the queue at the rear, and the person at the front leaves the queue first.

 As shown in the Figure 5-4 , we call the front of the queue the "head" and the back the "tail."
-The operation of adding elements to the tail of the queue is termed "enqueue," and the operation of removing elements from the head is termed "dequeue."
+The operation of adding elements to the rear of the queue is termed "enqueue," and the operation of removing elements from the front is termed "dequeue."

 ![Queue's First-In-First-Out Rule](queue.assets/queue_operations.png){ class="animation-figure" }